B2B Demand Generation

 Consider their activities, motivations, inquiries, and challenges at each level.
 Creating a customer journey map can assist you in identifying potential stumbling blocks for your consumers as well as provide insight into where your sales team could assist.

 4. Decide on your metrics

 You must also determine which metrics are the most critical.
 The following things should be kept in mind:

 - The average time it takes to seal an official agreement.

 - The average number of days spent in each stage of the customer journey by a customer.

 - Closing percentage

 Working with the sales team to match material to where the buyer is in the buyer's journey is part of the problem.
-Furthermore, both the marketing and sales teams should collaborate to track content, noting which pieces help prospects progress down the funnel.
+Furthermore, both the marketing and sales teams should collaborate and use timesheet software to track content, noting which pieces help prospects progress down the funnel.
 B2B organisations may improve their sales processes by combining data and cooperation.
 If you want to optimise your B2B demand generation and sales enablement then all these above-mentioned points will be beneficial to your company.